exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 # Unpacking and Multiple Assignment

 Unpacking refers to the act of extracting the elements of a collection, such as a `list`, `tuple`, or `dict`, using iteration.
-Unpacked values can be assigned to variables within the same step.
+Unpacked values can then be assigned to variables within the same statement.
-With unpacking the `*` operator is used.
+A very common example of this behavior is `for item in list`, where `item` takes on the value of each `list` element in turn throughout the iteration.

+[Multiple assignment][multiple assignment] is the ability to assign multiple variables to unpacked values within one statement.
+This allows for code to be more concise and readable, and is done by separating the variables to be assigned with a comma such as `first, second, third = (1,2,3)` or `for index, item in enumerate(iterable)`.

+The special operators `*` and `**` are often used in unpacking contexts.
-When unpacking a list or tuple, `*` can be used to assign all the leftover elements to a variable.
+`*` can be used to combine multiple `lists`/`tuples` into one `list`/`tuple` by _unpacking_ each into a new common `list`/`tuple`.
+`**` can be used to combine multiple dictionaries into one dictionary by _unpacking_ each into a new common `dict`.

-When the `*` operator is used without a collection, it _packs_ a number of values into a `list` or `tuple`.
+When the `*` operator is used without a collection,it _packs_ a number of values into a `list`.
-`**` can be used to combine multiple dictionaries into one dictionary.
+This is often used in multiple assignment to group all "leftover" elements that do not have individual assignments into a single variable.

-It is common in Python to also exploit this unpacking/packing behavior when defining functions that take an arbitrary number of positional or keyword arguments.
+It is common in Python to also exploit this unpacking/packing behavior when using or defining functions that take an arbitrary number of positional or keyword arguments.
-You will often see these "special" parameters defined as `def some_function(*args, **kwargs)`
+You will often see these "special" parameters defined as `def some_function(*args, **kwargs)` and the "special" arguments used as `some_function(*some_tuple, **some_dict)`.

-[Multiple assignment][multiple assignment] is the ability to assign multiple variables in one statement.
-This allows for code to be more concise and readable, and is done by separating the variables with a comma.

 ```exercism/caution
 `*<variable_name>` and `**<variable_name>` should not be confused with `*` and `**`.
 While `*` and `**` are used for multiplication and exponentiation respectively, `*<variable_name>` and `**<variable_name>` are used as packing and unpacking operators.